giorgigutsaevi/giorgigutsaevi/README.md

 - 🔭 I'm a Junior Software Engineer at Cognizant, UK with a primary focus on front end technologies.
 - 👨‍🎓 I graduated from Makers Academy, a highly selective bootcamp in London.
-- 💖 Passionate about React, Redux and MERN-associated technologies.
+- 💖 Passionate about React and all things JavaScript!
-- 🌱 Currently Learning AWS, TypeScript, GrahpQL & Python
+- 🌱 Currently Learning AWS, TypeScript, GrahpQL & Python.
 - 📍 Based in London, UK 🇬🇧
 - 🌶 I am innately a curious person and love learning new libraries & technologies.
 - 👀 In my spare time, I strive to find my next favourite cheese, the smellier the better!